blacklanternsecurity/dp_cryptomg/README.md

 # Important Notes
 - If they key length is not the default length of 48, you must manually specify the length with the -l parameter
+- If you experience issues with the "fancy" interface, you can disable it with the -s or -S options.
+This will also slightly increase the speed of the exploitation process.

 # References